appledragon/everythingByMdfind/README.md

 3. Use the "Advanced Filters" to refine your search based on file size, extension, and matching options.
 4. Click on the column headers ("Name", "Size", "Date Modified", "Path") to sort the results.
 5. Toggle the Preview panel using the View menu to preview selected files.
-6. Use Bookmarks menu to quickly search for specific file types.
+6. Use Bookmarks menu to quickly search for specific file types like videos, audio, images, applications, etc.
 7. Right-click on selected files to access the context menu with available actions.
 8. Drag selected files from the search results into other apps supporting drag & drop.
+9. For media files, use the integrated player controls or open in a standalone player window.
+10. Toggle dark mode from the View menu for a more comfortable experience in low-light environments.

 ## Installation